linemos/introduction-to-kubernetes/tasks/setup-and-installation.md

 # Task 1: Set up and installation

 ## 1.1 Installations
-- Install an editor that you want to want to use for coding.
+- Install an editor that you want to use for coding.
 - Install Java SDK: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
   - Test that it works by typing `java -version`
 - Install node and npm: https://docs.npmjs.com/getting-started/installing-node